Troubleshooting a custom key store - AWS Key Management Service

 However, your attempts to use a KMS key in an AWS CloudHSM key store for cryptographic operations might fail even when its key state is Enabled and the connection state of the AWS CloudHSM key store is Connected.
 This might be caused by any of the following conditions.

 • The key material for the KMS key might have been deleted from the associated AWS CloudHSM cluster.
-To investigate, find the key handle of the key material for a KMS key and, if necessary, try to recover the key material.
+To investigate, find the key id of the key material for a KMS key and, if necessary, try to recover the key material.

 • All HSMs were deleted from the AWS CloudHSM cluster that is associated with the AWS CloudHSM key store.
 To use a KMS key in an AWS CloudHSM key store in a cryptographic operation, its AWS CloudHSM cluster must contain at least one active HSM.
 To verify the number and state of HSMs in an AWS CloudHSM cluster, use the AWS CloudHSM console or the DescribeClusters operation.
 To add an HSM to the cluster, use the AWS CloudHSM console or the CreateHsm operation.